Last updated in March 2018

 +880 2 5566 8690, +49 30 1817 672 02

-Postal addressEmbassy of the Federal Republic of Germany, Gulshan Post Office, POB 6126, Dhaka 1212, Bangladesch
+Postal addressEmbassy of the Federal Republic of Germany, Gulshan Post Office, POB 6126, Dhaka 1212, Bangladesh

 Street11 Madani Avenue, Baridhara Diplomatic Enclave, Dhaka 1212, Bangladesh

-Official language in the host country: English, Bengali
+Official language of the host country: Bangla (Bengali) and English.

 Honorary Consul of the Federal Republic of Germany in Chittagong